 That's right.

-And I remembered this uh vividly.
+And I remembered this vividly.

-And I'm thinking, good grief, this was going on in 1965, and almost 30 years later, this is going on with you.
+And almost 30 years later, this is going on with you.

-Quote, between March 23rd and October 1st, various groups, including Acorn, submitted over 252,595 registrations to the Philadelphia County election board, with 57,435 rejected for faulty information.
+Quote, between March 23rd and October 1st, various groups, including ACORN, submitted over 252,595 registrations to the Philadelphia County Election Board, with 57,435 rejected for faulty information.

-Most of these registrations were submitted by Acorn and rejected due to fake social security numbers, incorrect dates of birth, clearly fraudulent signatures or addresses that do not exist, and duplicate registrations.
+Most of these registrations were submitted by ACORN and rejected due to fake Social Security numbers, incorrect dates of birth, clearly fraudulent signatures or addresses that do not exist, and duplicate registrations.

 And then they go through county by county what this was like.

-Last year, in May of 2020, Uh here was a headline in a release from the United States Department of Justice.
+Last year, in May of 2020, here was a headline in a release from the United States Department of Justice.

-And it says a former judge of elections has been convicted, and this is in Philadelphia, has been convicted for his role in accepting bribes to cast fraudulent ballots and certifying false voting results during the 2014, 2015, and 2016 primary elections in Philadelphia.
+And it says, a former judge of elections has been convicted, and this is in Philadelphia, has been convicted for his role in accepting bribes to cast fraudulent ballots and certifying false voting results during the 2014, 2015, and 2016 primary elections in Philadelphia.

-During his plea hearing, uh the judge of elections admitted that while serving as an elected municipal judge of elections, he accepted bribes in the form of money and other things of value in exchange for adding vote ballots to increase the vote totals for certain candidates on the voting machines.
+During his plea hearing, the judge of elections admitted that while serving as an elected municipal judge of elections, he accepted bribes in the form of money and other things of value in exchange for adding vote ballots to increase the vote totals for certain candidates on the voting machines.

 Well, so that was the beginning.

-This is Jeff, Jeff, we have a term for that, by the way.
+Jeff, we have a term for that, by the way.

-I'll share that with your nationwide uh audience.
+I'll share that with your nationwide audience.

 Yeah.

-It's called it's called ringing him up.
+It's called ringing him up.

-It's called ringing him up, as you know, when we used to have uh you know the old voting machines with the curtains, when you closed the curtain, the bell rang, and then when you open it, it rang again.
+As you know, when we used to have the old voting machines with the curtains, when you close the curtain, the bell rang, and then when you open it, it rang again.

-And so there's a lot of music that was made in South Philadelphia uh ringing in these votes.
+And so there's a lot of music that was made in South Philadelphia ringing in these votes.

-Well, the kicker for me, about two months later in July, the same U.S. attorney came back, and the headline was U.S. Attorney William Ek McSwain announces election fraud charges against former U.S. Congressman and Philadelphia political operative.
+Well, the kicker for me, about two months later in July, the same U.S. attorney came back, and the headline was, U.S. Attorney William McMcSwain announces election fraud charges against former U.S. Congressman and Philadelphia political operative.

 And it says, United States Attorney William M. McSwain announced today that former U.S. Congressman Michael Ozzie Myers, 77 of Philadelphia, Pennsylvania, has been charged by indictment with multiple counts, including conspiring to violate voting rights by fraudulently stuffing the ballot boxes for specific Democratic candidates in the 2014,